 I like to make this Italian minestrone soup when I’m meal prepping because it lends leftovers throughout the week.
+I didn’t think it would be easy to make minestrone soup vegetarian, but it really was!

-That’s my favorite way to do meal prepping — make several recipes on the weekend and enjoy them throughout the week.
+By the way, That’s my favorite way to do meal prepping — make several recipes on the weekend and enjoy them throughout the week.

 Is minestrone soup vegan?